Ardakilic/WhatTheTag/README.md

 	* `comments_enabled` will enable or disable the comments section in the site.
 The value is boolean, so set it `false` to disable comments.
 	* `disqus_identifier` is your unique identifier in your Disqus panel.
 You can create a new identifier for your website by [following this link](https://disqus.com/admin/create/)

-* Make sure the `/public/uploads` folder is writable.
+* Make sure the `/public/uploads/` folder is writable.

 * Now, simply run the application.
 You can create a new virtualhost either from Apache, or Nginx etc.

-	**Note:** PHP's own web server (e.g. if you're running it with ```php artisan serve```) will give 404 erros in administration panel, because datatables's links are quite long, and it gives 404 errors on very long links.
+	**Note:** PHP's own web server (e.g. if you're running it with `php artisan serve`) will give 404 erros in administration panel, because Datatables's AJAX links are quite long, and it gives 404 errors on very long links unless you edit this setting.

 * Now you can login into your application.